-Best thrillers on Netflix in October 2024
+Best Netflix thrillers in November 2024

 For some, thrillers are THE way to switch off after a tough/boring day at work, and Netflix has their fair share of good ones.
 Fear, anticipation, and excitement can all be found in films such as Layer Cake, starring a young Daniel Craig as a cocaine dealer.
 There's also Ryan Gosling's stuntman versus gangsters in Drive, and tense mother/daughter thriller Run.
 Read on for more.